ccomb/eztranet/README.txt

 Demo
 ====

-An online demo is avalaible here: http://eztranet.gorfou.fr You can login with an administrator account: admin / eztranet
+An online demo is available here: http://eztranet.gorfou.fr You can login with an administrator account: admin / eztranet

 Installation and startup